rothlab/tileseqMave/README.md

 ### Running a Selection QC analysis
-After the enrichment module has been executed, a selection QC can be performed using `runSelectionQC.R`.
+After the enrichment module has been executed, a selection QC can be performed using `runSelectionQC`.
 Similarly to the library QC function, this will generate a number of diagnostic plots as PDF files.
 Like the previous modules, it will by default look for the parameter sheet JSON file, the `*_mut_count`, and the `*_scores` directory in your current working directory and automatically proceed from there, but a number of arguments allow for more flexibility:

 ```
-usage: runSelectionQC.R [--] [--help] [--srOverride] [--silent]
+usage: tsm runSelectionQC [--] [--help] [--srOverride] [--silent]
        [--workspace WORKSPACE] [--counts COUNTS] [--scores
        SCORES] [--output OUTPUT] [--parameters PARAMETERS] [--logfile
        LOGFILE]

-Performs a selection QC analysis on the output of runScoring.R,
+Performs a selection QC analysis on the output of runScoring,
 yielding informative plots.

 flags: